TomHodson/tomhodson.github.com/_posts/2023-07-20-writing_grammars_is_fun.md

 parser.match("[ a, b , c ]").groups()
 ```

-NB: there is a [branch of pe](https://github.com/goodmami/pe/blob/fix-6-autoignore/), which hopefully will be merged soon, that includes the ability to auto-ignore whitespace.

 We can now allow nested lists by changing the grammar slightly, we also add a hint to pe for what kind of python object to make from each rule:
 ```python
 import pe